+The renovation also will bring about construction of a separate conference room for city officials on the city hall's second floor.

-Administrator Ayre said his on the city hall's second floor. office and those of Alsing, The room also could serve as Boshears and the proposed coa juvenile jury deliberating room. ordinator for the developement The jury now retires to one of several offices of the city ad- project all will be adjoining.
-Partitions between the outer of-
+The room also could serve as a juvenile jury deliberating room.
+The jury now retires to one of several offices of the city ad- project all will be adjoining. ministration when it considers